google-deepmind/deepmind-research/glassy_dynamics/README.md

 ## Abstract

-Despite decades of theoretical studies, the nature of the glass transition remains elusive and debated, while the existence of structural predictors of the dynamics is a major open question.
+Despite decades of theoretical studies, the nature of the glass transition remains elusive and debated, while the existence of structural predictors of its dynamics is a major open question.
 Recent approaches propose inferring predictors from a variety of human-defined features using machine learning.
-We learn the long time evolution of a glassy system solely from the initial particle positions and without any hand-crafted features, using a powerful
-model: graph neural networks.
-We show that this method strongly outperforms state-of-the-art methods, generalizing over a wide range of temperatures, pressures, and densities.
-In shear experiments, it predicts the location of rearranging particles.
-The structural predictors learned by our network unveil a correlation length which increases with larger timescales to reach the size of our system.
-Beyond glasses, our method could apply to many other physical systems that map to a graph of local interactions.
+Here we determine the long time evolution of a glassy system solely from the initial particle positions and without any hand-crafted features, using graph neural networks as a powerful model.
+We show that this method outperforms current state-of-the-art methods, generalizing over a wide range of temperatures, pressures, and densities.
+In shear experiments, it predicts the locations of rearranging particles.
+The structural predictors learned by our network exhibit a correlation length which increases with larger timescales to reach the size of our system.
+Beyond glasses, our method could apply to many other physical systems that map to a graph of local interaction.

 ## Dataset